jakeyjakeyy/dfchronicles-dev/README.md

 ### Note:

-- Ensure your `.env` file is properly configured with a valid OpenAI API key for generations to occur.
-Tiktoken is used to ensure only generations under a reasonable size will be sent to the OpenAI API.
+- Ensure your `.env` file is configured with a valid OpenAI API key for generations to occur.
+Tiktoken is used to ensure only generations under a reasonable size will be sent to the API.